yucoder14/cs338/final1.md

 ### d.
 What can Eve do now to login to FDF as Alice?

 Eve can now login as Alice using Alice's session cookie.
-Eve can either use proxy like Burpsuite to modify HTTP request or open the inspector tool to change the value of the session cookie to Alice's session cookie.
+Eve can either use proxy like Burpsuite to modify HTTP request or open the inspector tool to change the value of the session cookie to that of Alice's session cookie.

 ### e.
 Diagram clearly the sequence of events in Eve's attack on Alice via the FDF

 1. Eve first posts a malicious script on the FDF and uses netcat to listen to oncoming traffic at port 80.
 2. Alice opens the malicious post, and the scripts gets executed by the browser.
-    - As explained above, the script fetches the session cookie and sends are get request to Eve's machine
+    - As explained above, the script fetches the session cookie and sends a get request to Eve's machine
 3. A HTTP GET request is sent to the specified ip address and port number.
 4. netcat, which is running of Eve's machine, receives the requests, displaying Alice's session cookie as part of the requested url.
 5. Eve uses Alice's cookie to log into the FDF by changing her session cookie value to be Alice's.